-Here in Abruzzo Italy, rather than the seemingly ubiquitous Halloween celebrations the magic of Autumn is celebrated on the 1st & 2nd November by reflecting on the extended family, past and present – the familial bond which keeps Italy going.
+Here in Abruzzo Italy, rather than the seemingly ubiquitous Halloween celebrations, the magic of Autumn is celebrated on the 1st & 2nd of November by reflecting on the extended family, past and present – the familial bond which keeps Italy going.

-Halloween in rural Northern Abruzzo is seen as a US import, a few lonely pumpkins on supermarket shelves and a welcome dearth of trick-or-treatings, apart from at the ‘L’aneme de la morte’ festa in Serramonacesca in Pescara perhaps.
-Here pumpkins are traditionally grown as food for the piggies, an autumn gastro treat before they got the traditional chop on the 8th December.
-That is not to say that there isn’t all sorts of witchy folklore in Abruzzo as well as things that go bump in the night, look out for stories of the marvellous blood-sucking witches that were driven away like Dracula through the use of garlic and a rabbit pelt on the door that the witch would need to count the number of hairs of before she could enter the household.
+Many of my elderly neighbours see Halloween as a commercial US import despite its growing popularity with younger generations and an increasing number of events staged each year.
+One of my neighbours grows pumpkins but mostly as food for the pigs, an autumn gastro treat before they got the traditional chop on the 8th of December.
+That is not to say that there isn’t all sorts of witchy folklore in Abruzzo as well as things that go bump in the night.
+Look out for stories of the marvellous blood-sucking witches that were driven away like Dracula through the use of garlic and a rabbit pelt on the door that the witch would need to count the number of hairs of before she could enter the household.
 What those stories share is that they don’t depend on a one-night stand/Celtic pagan fest for their notoriety!

 The 1st November is All Saints Day (Tutti i Santi Ognissnati, more often you’ll just hear ‘Ognissanti’), celebrating the Saints and Martyrs that made the Catholic Church great.
-The 2nd November is ‘All Souls Day’ (I morti), also known as Day of the Dead (il giorno dei morti), when everyone is celebrated even those that are still sitting in purgatory or beyond!
+The 2nd November is ‘All Souls Day’ (I morti), also known as Day of the Dead (il giorno dei morti), when everyone is celebrated, even those still sitting in purgatory or beyond!
 Its the busiest day of the year for florists, who are busy, selling votive candles, single or bouquets of chrysanthemums and potted plants to the families & individuals who come to clean & polish family tombs at the cemetery; even our local vegetable van that sells to the village sells them sells candles and flowers on the day!

-For non-Italians there is the tendency to think that these lovingly tended cemeteries that you drive past with cypress trees pointing the way to paradise have been there since time begun, most were created on the instruction of Napoleon as a way of countering diseases that entombed bodies in the centre of towns & villages brought with them.
+For non-Italians there is the tendency to think that these lovingly tended cemeteries that you drive past with cypress trees pointing the way to paradise have been there since time began, however, most were created on the instruction of Napoleon as a way of countering diseases that entombed bodies in the centre of towns & villages brought with them.

-Beyond the cleaning and lighting of candles, some of the older members of the local community still leave their beloved’s favourite food on the evening of the 1st November ready for All Souls Day.
-One elderly lady who is famous for her great gnocchi, leaves a bowl for her lucky departed husband; I do wonder what happens to hers and the other tasty dishes left, does the local priest have a bumper feast?
+Beyond the cleaning and lighting of candles, some of the older members of the local community still leave their beloved’s favourite food on the evening of the 1st of November ready for All Souls Day.
+One elderly lady is as famous for her great gnocchi as the huge bowl she leaves out for her lucky departed husband each year.

 The traditional extended family meal eaten on this ‘catch up’ day in this part of rural Abruzzo is: